 The Child Life Process

-What is does a child life specialist do?
+What does a child life specialist do?

 Encourages optimum development of children facing a broad range of challenging experiences, especially related to healthcare and hospitalization.

 Promotes coping through play, preparation, education, and self-expression